akshaykadu123/Quantitative-and-Statistical-Risk-Analysis-of-Opioid-Epidemic-in-the-US/README.md

 EXECUTIVE SUMMARY / ABSTRACT

-Tools used for Analysis: Python, Minitab, JMP, Tableau
+Tools used for Analysis: Python, Minitab, JMP, Tableau, Agena Risk

 The purpose of this project is to quantify and evaluate specified potential risks associated with the use of opioids, which are very commonly prescribed drugs or painkillers.
 The value in this research is the potential mitigation of the risk due to overdose from opioid consumption, a rising epidemic in the United States.